 The Office of the National Coordinator for Health Information Technology (ONC) develops the functional and conformance testing requirements for the testing and certification of Health IT Modules to the certification criteria, implementation specifications, and standards adopted by the Health and Human Services (HHS) Secretary.

 ONC – Authorized Testing Laboratories (ONC-ATLs)

 ONC collaborated with the National Voluntary Laboratory Accreditation Program (NVLAP) to develop and maintain the Healthcare Information Technology Testing Laboratory Accreditation Program administered by NVLAP.
-NVLAP, administered by the National Institute of Standards and Technology (NIST), is responsible for accrediting and overseeing testing laboratories in the ONC Health IT Certification Program (Program).
+NVLAP, administered by the National Institute of Standards and Technology (NIST), is responsible for accrediting and overseeing testing laboratories in the ONC Health IT Certification Program (Certification Program).

-The following ONC-ATLs have been accredited by NVLAP and authorized by ONC to test Health IT Modules under the Program:
+The following ONC-ATLs have been accredited by NVLAP and authorized by ONC to test Health IT Modules under the Certification Program:

-Only ONC-approved test methods can be used to test products intended for certification in the Program (please note that any individual or organization may submit test methods to ONC for approval).
+Only ONC-approved test methods can be used to test products intended for certification in the Certification Program (please note that any individual or organization may submit test methods to ONC for approval).
 Test methods (test procedures, test data, and test tools) are used by ONC-ATLs and ONC-Authorized Certification Bodies (ONC-ACBs) to evaluate the conformance and functionality of Health IT Modules.